NFL To Hold Moment Of Silence For Vegas Victims During 'Monday Night Football'

 Though there was no official statement, a rep for ESPN confirmed to HuffPost that the anthem would air.

-The network had previously announced it would no longer be airing the national anthem before most regular season games in order to devote more on-air time to game coverage.
+The network had previously announced it would no longer be airing the national anthem before games in order to devote more on-air time to game coverage.

 According to The Washington Post, ESPN has aired the anthem twice this season: once before the “MNF” premiere, which fell on the anniversary of the Sept.
 11 attacks, and again last Monday, amid protests against President Donald Trump’s criticism of players kneeling during the national anthem.